-Another option is to outsource your inbound marketing to an agency that can fill the gaps in your solo marketer’s skill set.
+Another option is to outsource your digital marketing to an agency that can fill the gaps in your solo marketer’s skill set.

 If your organization is large enough to have a team of more than one person, you’re in luck.